epicdragon44/g511/README.md

 This project uses OPAM to manage dependencies.

 To install a new dependency, run `make install` and follow the instructions.

+## Running the Code

+Assuming the code is built and running on a server somewhere, you can interact with the bot on Telegram `@bocaml-beta-1`.
+Just send it messages!
+For instance, try sending "/health_check", and it should respond with "Hi there!".

+If you want to more directly interact with the server functions, you can use whatever HTTP client you want.
+For instance, you can use Postman for a GUI interface; or cURL if you prefer the command line.
+Check out **Server API** above for the endpoints.

 ### Submissions